programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 # Step 1: Exploration of a Dataset's Timely Dispersion
 Exploring a dataset’s timely dimensions can facilitate the first analytical review of your data.
-In case you are studying a single phenomenon’s evolvement over time (like our interest in specific events that spurred discussions around *Sesame Street*), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing as to it significance.
+In case you are studying a single phenomenon’s evolution over time (like our interest in specific events that spurred discussions around *Sesame Street*), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing as to it significance.
 It can be the first step in understanding how all of the collected data relates to the phenomenon over time.
 Your interest in timely dispersion could also relate not to an event but rather to a dataset’s total distribution based on a set of categories.
-For instance, in case you were working on data from the National Gallery, you might want to explore the distribution of its collections according to different periods in art history to which are represented the most or the least.
+For instance, if you were working on data from the National Gallery, you might want to explore the distribution of its collections according to different periods in art history to which are represented the most or the least.
 Knowledge of the timely dispersion of the overall dataset can help contextualize the individual datapoints selected for close reading in step 3.

 ## Example of a dataset's timely dispersion: Twitter data